forkedReminisce/Note_Aggregate/content/other/jp/questions.md

     en="\"*You alright?*\""
 %}}

 Binary questions with a *negative predicate* are not actually negative.
-In fact, the speaker believes that they know the answer is affirmative. ==To ask about the negative, insert の before the politeness marker==, if present anyway.
+In fact, the speaker believes that they know the answer is affirmative. ==To ask about the negative, insert ん or の before the politeness marker==, if present anyway.
 On another note, じゃない may have の～ or ん～ precede it entirely.
 The question will remain affirmative, but some uncertainty is introduced.

 {{< subtext >}}
     For verbs, ～ませんか is often used to invite someone to do something.